fionabyrne101/imagegrains/Readme.md

 ### GPU support

-By default, Cellpose will run on the CPU.
-From version `4.0.1` on,  Cellpose uses transformer (*Cellpose-SAM*) as backbone segmentation model, which is much larger than the previous model. **Using a GPU on local machines is strongly recommended**.
+By default, *Cellpose* will run on the CPU.
+From version `4.0.1` on,  it uses a transformer (*Cellpose-SAM*) as backbone segmentation model, which is much larger than the previous model. **Using a GPU on local machines is strongly recommended**.
 To use a GPU version on Windows or Linux, you will have to make sure you have a GPU compatible PyTorch version.
 For this:

 1. Uninstall the PyTorch version that gets installed by default with Cellpose: